orbyss-io/Orbyss.Blazor.JsonForms/README.md

 [Parameter] public string Value { get; set; } // Required: runtime error thrown when not specified [Parameter] public EventCallback<string> ValueChanged { get; set; } // Required: runtime error thrown when not specified
 ```
 > ⚠️ If you forget to invoke ValueChanged, your input won’t update the form state!
+>
 > ⚠️ The control types are fixed.
-You must return the right Value/ValueChanged<T> pair for each field type.
-See the table below.
+You must define the correctly typed parameters T Value & ValueChanged<T> in your components based on the control your component is for.
+See the lookup below.

 ```csharp
 public static class ControlTypeLookup